jennifer-bio/epimuller/docs/source/README.rst

-In the file: scripts/drawMuller.py ; near top of script change value for desired WIDTH, HEIGHT , LEGENDWIDTH (space on right side of plot for labels), MARGIN, or FONTSIZE variables Then run with source code by > python scripts/drawMuller.py [Arugments]
+In the file: scripts/drawMuller.py ; near top of script change value for desired WIDTH, HEIGHT , LEGENDWIDTH (space on right side of plot for labels), MARGIN, or FONTSIZE variables.
+Then run with source code by > python scripts/drawMuller.py [Arugments]

 Parse GISAID fasta for metadata